bgamari/ghc-wiki-import/type-functions-solving.md

 =(SubtVarFam)=>
 a ~ [beta], F [beta] ~ beta |-
 ...and so on...
-}}}
-The only solution seems to be to give up on completeness and throw away ''loopy equalities'' as proposed in the ICFP'08 paper.

 ```

+The only solution seems to be to give up on completeness and throw away *loopy equalities* as proposed in the ICFP'08 paper.